We create new possibilities for life

 Your gynaecologist may recommend transcervical polyp resection (TCRP), which is a minimally invasive procedure that can diagnose the type, location and number of polyps.
 The specialist will also be able to remove them at the same time either using forceps or with targeted electric currents.

 Fibroids are non-cancerous growths in the muscle wall of the uterus.
-Depending on their location and size, they may cause pressure or discomfort in your abdomen or lower back, heavy, painful and/or prolonged periods, and pain during intercourse.
-Frequent, or difficulty passing urine is another telltale sign.
+Depending on their location and size, they may cause pressure or discomfort in your abdomen or lower back; heavy, painful and/or prolonged periods; and pain during intercourse.
+Frequent or difficulty passing urine is another telltale sign.
 Left untreated, fibroids in certain locations can even cause infertility and miscarriage.

 Did you know that some 60% of women have benign fibroids with no symptoms?
 This is why most women only discover them during routine pelvic examinations or with an ultrasound scan at their gynaecologist’s.